gchevrot/slurm/README.md

 *job_abacus_slim.sh* will be submitted 10 times. `POPE` corresponds to the name you use in *job_abacus_slim.sh* on line `#SBATCH -j`.
-This name should be unique (don't use this name for your other jobs) and contains less than 8 characters.
+This name should be unique (don't use this name for other jobs) and contains less than 8 characters.